atapas/i18n-js-npm/README.md

 }
 ```

-Now there could be equivalent `es.json` file which can be loaded into the appklication when browser supported language is Spanish instead of English.
+Now there could be equivalent `es.json` file which can be loaded into the application when browser supported language is Spanish instead of English.

 ```js
 {